cyrildever/go-utls/README.md

 ![GitHub issues](https://img.shields.io/github/issues/cyrildever/go-utls)
 ![GitHub](https://img.shields.io/github/license/cyrildever/go-utls)

-go-utls is a small Go repositoray where I put all useful stuff I regularly need in my projects.
+go-utls is a small Go repository where I put all the useful stuff I regularly need in my projects.
 Feel free to use at your discretion with the appropriate license mentions.

 _NB: I've developed the same kind of library for TypeScript, available on NPM: [`ts-utls`](https://www.npmjs.com/package/ts-utls)_